SunCoastConnection/TheRealLibreEHR/docker/README.md

 - Username should be whatever you set `MYSQL_USER` to in `docker/.env.mysql`
 - Password should be changed from the default and should match what you set `MYSQL_PASSWORD` to in `docker/.env.mysql`

-##### LibreHealth EHR Settings
+##### Libre EHR Settings

-The next section is for the initial administrative user for LibreHealth EHR.
+The next section is for the initial administrative user for Libre EHR.
 All fields should be changed according to the instructions.

 When the above is completed, press <kbd>Continue</kbd>